ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 Once `this.super()` returns a prototype, the desired method can be inspected to see if it exists and, if so, to invoke it.
 The above ES6 code can be safely transpiled to ES5.
-While obviously much more verbose than the native ES6 version, it's nevertheless helpful to be able to use Extensible mixins in ES5.
+While this syntax is obviously much more verbose than the native ES6 version, it's nevertheless helpful to be able to use Extensible mixins in ES5.

 Composition vs inheritance
 ==========================

-*** vogue these days is to use composition instead of inheritance.
-Inheritance, it is said, leads to complex, brittle systems.
+The presence of a `class` keyword or `class A extends B` in these examples might be taken as an indication that classical object-oriented inheritance is being used.
+That might be problem for some people, who claim that composition of behavior (such as mixins) is superior to classical inheritance.
+Inheritance, they say, leads to complex, brittle systems.
+Whether or not that claim is true, it's important to note that what's going on in the examples above is not classical inheritance.

-People from backgrounds in more traditional class-oriented languages think of the prototype chain as synonymous with inheritance, but that's just one way to conceptualize JavaScript.
-The prototype chain is just a linked list -- how you want to use it is up to you.
+People from backgrounds in traditional class-oriented languages think of JavaScript's prototype chain as synonymous with inheritance, but that's just one way to conceptualize JavaScript.
+The prototype chain is just a dynamic linked list -- how you want to use it is up to you.

 In this case, we're using the prototype chain, not to implement classical inheritance, but to compose behaviors in arbitrary combinations and orders.

-    class Mixin1 {}
-    class Mixin2 {}
-    let Base12 = Extensible.extend(Mixin1, Mixin2);
-    let Base21 = Extensible.extend(Mixin2, Mixin1);

-Consider three mixins and a base class:
+Among other things, this means we can apply the same mixin at different points in the "class hierarchy" to create results that cannot be achieved with strict inheritance.

+Suppose we have two classes, Base1 and Base2, which share no common ancestor (aside from Object).
+We can extend both of those classes with the same mixin:

-    class Mixin1 {}
+    class Base1 {}
-    class Mixin2 {}
+    class Base2 {}
-    class Mixin3 {}
+    class Mixin {
-    let Base12 = Extensible(Mixin1, Mixin2);
-    let Base23 = Extensible(Mixin2, Mixin3);
-    let Base13 = Extensible(Mixin1, Mixin3);

-Here we end up with three classes that each of two of the mixins.
+      foo() { return "foo"; }
+    }
+    ExtendedBase1 = Extensible.extend.call(Base1, Mixin);
+    ExtendedBase2 = Extensible.extend.call(Base2, Mixin);

+    obj1 = new ExtendedBase1();
+    obj2 = new ExtendedBase2();

+We now have a *copy* of the Mixin behavior along two different prototype chains:

+    obj1 --> ExtendedBase1 (copy of Mixin) --> Base1 --> Object
+    obj2 --> ExtendedBase2 (copy of Mixin) --> Base2 --> Object

+So even thought obj1 and obj2 share no ancestor but Object, we can apply the same method to both:

+    obj1.foo(); // "foo"
+    obj2.foo(); // "foo" also

+This form of composition allows an enormous degree of flexibility in factoring code.
+Each distinct behavior can be packaged as a mixin object or class, and then combined in many ways to create a desired set of instantiable classes.
+This can allow you to achieve a good separation of concerns.
+At the same time, capitalizing on the native nature of the JavaScript prototype chain allows your codebase to introduce few new concepts that would have to be mastered by newcomers to your codebase.